 Since 2015, Blackwood has sponsored one or more Wilderness Medicine courses each year.
 We will be offering the next Wilderness Advanced First Aid (WAFA) course on March 12-15, 2023, with our outstanding instructor Tim Graham.
 Here’s why we think these courses are vital to all outdoor professionals and enthusiasts.

 WHY WILDERNESS MEDICINE

 Second, severe environments dramatically increase the complexity of any emergency and heighten risks to patients and rescuers alike.
 Third, limited equipment makes improvisation and resourcefulness essential.
-Any of these factors can come into play in both remote areas and urban settings (such as after hurricane).
+Any of these factors can come into play in both remote areas and urban settings (such as after a hurricane).

-Classes are fast-paced with an emphasis on practical skills.
-Mornings are devoted to lectures, while afternoons are outside working on everything from stretcher construction to full-scale rescue simulations.
+Classes are fast-paced, with an emphasis on practical skills.
+Mornings are devoted to lectures, while afternoons are outside, working on everything from stretcher construction to full-scale rescue simulations.
 These make all the difference in reinforcing and understanding the skills needed in a real emergency.

-WAFA is a comprehensive training course that teaches students how to handle medical emergencies when they are in remote areas and miles from help, or when contacting emergency services is not possible (such as natural disaster).
+WAFA is a comprehensive training course that teaches students how to handle medical emergencies when they are in remote areas and miles from help or when contacting emergency services is not possible (such as in a natural disaster).
 Students leave prepared for situations that involve severe environments, prolonged patient care, and improvised equipment.
 All Blackwood staff are trained in WAFA.
 Certifications last for 3 years and include CPR.

 WHY WE TRAIN OUR STAFF